euroargodev/argopy/docs/advanced-tools/stores/argoindex.rst

 All methods presented :ref:`above <metadata-index>` are valid with BGC index, but a BGC index store comes with additional search possibilities for parameters and parameter data modes.

 Two specific index variables are only available with BGC-Argo index files: ``PARAMETERS`` and ``PARAMETER_DATA_MODE``.
-We thus implemented the :meth:`ArgoIndex.search_params` and :meth:`ArgoIndex.search_parameter_data_mode` methods.
+We thus implemented the :meth:`ArgoIndex.query.params` and :meth:`ArgoIndex.query.parameter_data_mode` methods.
 These method allow to search for (i) profiles with one or more specific parameters and (ii) profiles with parameters in one or more specific data modes.

-.. dropdown:: Syntax for  :meth:`ArgoIndex.search_params`
+.. dropdown:: Syntax for  :meth:`ArgoIndex.query.params`
     :icon: code
     :color: light
     :open: